Request received - loud & clear!

 Taking a home loan can help you save tax as per the provisions of the Income Tax Act, 1961.
 Even more so after the announcements made during the latest financial budget.

-Union Finance Minister Nirmala Sitharaman in the budget speech proposed to extend the deadline for availing additional deductions on interest payment on home loans to 31 March 2022.
-This comes after the government had in the previous budget extended the deadline to 31 March 2021.
+Union Finance Minister Nirmala Sitharaman in the budget speech proposed to extend the deadline for availing additional deductions on interest payment on home loans to 31 March 2024.
+This comes after the government had in the previous budget extended the deadline to 31 March 2022.
+The extension on home loans till 31 March 2024 is applicable for all home loans sanctioned till 31 March 2022.

 The following table gives you the tax benefits under the corresponding sections of the Income Tax Act, 1961.